UCD-CCI/Underserved/README.md

   (Actual storage requirements depend on the expected volume of incident reports, logs, and retained analysis data.)

-**⚠️ The Underserved platform includes multiple services for threat reporting, enrichment, and analysis, so adequate compute and storage resources are essential.
-Attempting to deploy the platform on low-specification hardware (virtual or physical) is strongly discouraged, as it will likely result in failed deployment, degraded performance, or incomplete functionality.**
+**⚠️ The Underserved platform includes multiple services for threat reporting, enrichment, and analysis, so adequate compute resources are essential.
+Attempting to deploy the platform on low-specification hardware (virtual or physical) is discouraged, as it will likely result in failed deployment, degraded performance, or incomplete functionality.**

 ---
 ## Deployment Quick Start